 Sales Compensation & ASC 606

 The ASC 606 is an International Accounting Standards Board (IASB) revenue recognition standard that introduces a structured way of reporting business earnings from contractual services.
-This standard requires businesses to recognize revenue based on the distinct deliverables outlined in a contract.
+The ASC 606 standard requires businesses to recognize revenue based on the distinct deliverables outlined in a contract.
+QCommission is ASC 606 compliant.
+Read on to find out how this can benefit your business and your sales compensation plans. .
 Moreover, the pricing of these performance obligations, whether they are goods or services, must be captured in the contract while at the same time reflecting the value of money with respect to time.

 Income from such contracts is to be recognized as the supplier meets their obligations to the client.
 However, if the deliverables are not fulfilled within the stipulated time, they can be deferred to a future date.
 This standard came to effect on December 15, 2017, for public businesses, while all other companies are to adopt it after December 15, 2018.

 While the ASC 606 comes to streamline revenue requirements and establish a robust framework for tackling any issues that may arise with contractual sales, implementing it may not be a walk in the park.
 This is because the financial systems of most companies are not built to use contracts as the primary references for revenue recognition.
 Therefore, aligning current accounting systems to comply with the ASC 606 standard will have a huge impact on businesses as explained below: